Ravanoth/Sentry/README.md

 # Spectre [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Phantom-Proxies/spectrev1/blob/main/LICENSE)
  The source code and deployment for spectre proxy by NullBit9.
- Currently uses Ultraviolet proxy and Ultraviolet backend scripts for a seamless experience. solsearch and spectre (.html) are both different versions of the proxy.
+ Currently uses Ultraviolet proxy and Ultraviolet backend scripts for a seamless experience.
  (please don't be stupid and don't deploy this via npm on a WSL instance)

  ## License